Duaby/ai-ml-with-python-and-knime-2024/README.md

-# Artificial Intelligence and Machine Learning with Python and KNIME 2023 Course
+# My Artificial Intelligence and Machine Learning with Python and KNIME Project